 How to Apply:

 Students must submit applications by March 31 of the junior year.
 The required application materials are a personal statement, a writing sample, three letters of recommendation, and an official transcript.
-Please take a look at www.bc.edu/bc-web/schools/mcas/graduate/admission.html for application instructions and e-mail firstname.lastname@example.org with any questions on how to upload materials.
+The application fee will be waived.
+Please take a look at the Graduate School of the Morrissey College of Arts and Sciences Admissions page for application instructions and e-mail firstname.lastname@example.org with any questions on how to upload materials.

 Do not send any materials to the English Department.